bhk/rio/concepts.md

 The `spawn` operator is semantically equivalent to `defer`, but it acts as a hint to speculatively begin evaluation of `EXPR` on another thread, in parallel with the evaluation of the remainder of the program.
-When and if the value is needed, the current thread will wait on its completion, and faults that occur within the spawned thread will be observed at that point.
+When and if the value is used, the thread using the value may have to wait on completion of the thread computing the value.
+If an error has occurred during computation of the value, the errors will be observed when an attempt is made to use the resulting value.
-If the value is never used, any results (or faults) will be discarded.

-As with `defer`, faults or infinite loops in the expression will not be observed if the value is never used.
+As with `defer`, errors or infinite loops in the expression will not be observed if the value is never used.